jquant/jai-sdk/docs/source/pipeline.rst

 - :code:`data` is the data that you want to fit.
 It must be a :code:`pandas.DataFrame` or a :code:`pandas.Series`.
 For using image data, the images first have to be encoded to, after, being inserted to fit, as shown in "Fitting Images".

 - :code:`db_type` is the parameter that defines what type of training will be realized by the fit method.
 The possible values are :code:`'Supervised'`, :code:`'SelfSupervised'`, :code:`'Text'`, :code:`'FastText'`, :code:`'TextEdit'` and :code:`'Image'`.
 Each of these has its own set of parameters and hyperparameters.
 For more information about them, check "Fitting Tabular data", "Fitting Text data", and "Fitting Image data".

-.. - :code:`overwrite`: If you want to overwrite an already existent collection in your JAI environment.
+- :code:`overwrite` is used when you want to overwrite an already existent collection in your JAI environment.
+Default value is :code:`False`.

 JAI uses your data index to perform a lot of methods internally.
 You can define the index of your data in two ways: **using the pandas' index** or **creating a column named** :code:`'id'`.
 When you don't make an :code:`'id'` column, JAI automatically considers your data pandas' index; on the other hand, JAI uses your :code:`'id'` column as your data index.
 So, take care with duplicated values.